You are currently viewing 7 Ways To Be A Friend to Someone with Autism Spectrum Disorder

 7 Ways To Be A Friend to Someone with Autism Spectrum Disorder

-Hi, I’m Amber and I would love to work with you in navigating Autism.
+We have counselors that help you navigate Autism with confidence and compassion.
 Beyond a doubt, I believe that you can live your best life.
-I want to share with yo 6 ways to build an AWESOME friendship with someone on the Autism Spectrum.
+I want to share with you 6 ways to build an AWESOME friendship with someone on the Autism Spectrum.
 I hope that you find it helpful as you move forward in life.
-If I can be of help to you please feel free to call 336-663-6570 or email me [email protected]
+If Santos Counseling can be of help to you please feel free to call 336-663-6570.

 1. Start From A Place of Compassion.